 You’ll also find some ATMs that accept Cirrus/MasterCard, but Visa is the most common.

 Before you go to Peru, always ask your bank about using your credit and debit cards abroad.
 Sometimes you’ll need to clear your card for use in Peru.
-Even if you do clear your card, or if your bank assures you it will work just fine in Peru, don’t be surprised if it’s suddenly blocked at some point (the Barclays fraud department loves blocking my debit card).
+Even if you do clear your card, or if your bank assures you it will work just fine in Peru, don’t be surprised if it’s suddenly blocked at some point.

 If an ATM won’t let you withdraw any money, it might be out of order or out of cash (or you entered your four-digit PIN incorrectly).
 In this case, try another ATM.
 If no ATMs will give you cash, don’t panic.
 The local network could be down, or your card might be blocked.
 Go to the nearest locutorio (call center) and call your bank; if your card has been blocked for whatever reason, you can normally get it unblocked within minutes.